HandsOnDataViz/book/docs/HandsOnDataViz.md

-To illustrate key concepts about colors in choropleth map design, let’s explore a wonderful tool called [ColorBrewer](https://colorbrewer2.org/), created by Cynthia Brewer and Mark Harrower.
+To illustrate key concepts about colors in choropleth map design, let’s explore a wonderful tool called [ColorBrewer](https://colorbrewer2.org/), created by Cynthia Brewer and Mark Harrower.[25]
 See the interface in Figure
 <a href="#fig:map-colorbrewer">8.4</a>.
 Since ColorBrewer is a design
 assistant, do not expect to upload your data into it to create a map.
 Instead, ColorBrewer will recommend color palettes that work best with